 Love placed under cardiac arrest, all hearts under attack, broken dreams piled in a stack…

-A Divinity unity that was cracked, into finer fractals.
+A Divine unity that was cracked, into finer fractals.

 Looking back into pitch black, dimmer lights lead us astray.